sveltia/sveltia-cms/README.md

 - Required fields, not optional fields, are clearly marked for efficient data entry.
 - Integration with Pexels, Pixabay and Unsplash makes it easy to insert free stock photos into image fields[^8].
-- Optional object fields (`widget:object` with `required:false`) can be manually added or removed.
+- Optional object fields (`widget: object` with `required: false`) can be manually added or removed.
 If removed, the required subfields will no longer trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.

 ### Asset Library enhancements